mb10-design/pwn.college_mahi/Pondering_Paths.md

 ### We learnt about how programs are created under a directory
 **Flag:**  `pwn.college{4sBo3eWi1_fNf-xzLFlDPcZbBll.QX1QTN0wCN2kjNzEzW}`

 Path to challenge directory is /challenge.
 Any program under challenge directory is /challenge/program.
 Here the name of the prpgram is run.
-We get the program y invoking the program under the challenge directory.
+We get the program by invoking the program under the challenge directory.
 ```

 #!/bin/bash